PART 3 - EXECUTION

 B. Curing Compounds: Curing compounds may be used in the event that project requirements or conditions prevent moist curing.
 Curing compounds shall comply with ASTM C-309 or other applicable standard.

-3.07 FIELD QUALITY CONTROL A. Examination for Defects: Do not conceal Xypex treated concrete before it has been observed by Architect/Engineer, waterproofing manufacturer's representative or other designated entities.
-Concrete shall be examined for structural defects such as honeycombing, rock pockets, tie holes, faulty construction joints, cold joints and cracks larger than 1/64” (0.4 mm).
+A. Examination for Defects: Do not conceal Xypex treated concrete before it has been observed by Architect/Engineer, waterproofing manufacturer's representative or other designated entities.
+Concrete shall be examined for structural defects such as honeycombing, rock pockets, tie holes, faulty construction joints, cold joints and cracks larger than 0.02” (0.5 mm).
 Such defects to be repaired in accordance with manufacturer's repair procedures as noted above.

 B. Testing for Tanks and Foundation Works

-1. Testing: Fill tanks or, for foundation works, shut off dewatering system as soon as practical so that the structure shall be exposed to it’s normal service conditions.
+1. Testing: Fill tanks or, for foundation works, shut off dewatering system as soon as practical so that the structure shall be exposed to its normal service conditions.
 Examine for leaks.
+For structures that will be dry until a specific event (eg: interior located containment basin) the concrete elements should be fully saturated several times over a period of several weeks to encourage crystal development to occur.

 a.
 Actively leaking cracks and joints shall be left to self-heal for as long as practical.
 Depending on job site and ambient conditions crack healing can be expected to take several days to weeks.